What I Thought I Was Practicing in Tibetan Buddhism vs. What It Really Was

 This is not a metaphor for the all-encompassing wisdom and compassion of the Buddhas and Bodhisattvas.
 It is a warning of immense spiritual danger.

-Vajrayana demands the total surrender of body, speech, and mind, not only to the teachings, but to the guru and the spiritual forces behind those teachings.
+Vajrayana demands the total surrender of one’s body, speech, and mind, not only to the teachings, but to the guru and the spiritual forces behind those teachings.
 This surrender is cloaked in bliss, ecstasy, and the promise of transformation.
 But as Trungpa makes clear, one wrong move and the very force you trusted can turn lethal.
-It can turn on a dime.
+And it can turn on a dime.

 I experienced this firsthand.
 It began as a profound visualization and mantra practice during a three-year retreat and gradually turned into energetic torment and psychological destabilization.
 The deities I once practiced became increasingly foreign, invasive, and predatory.
 The guru, once seen as a vessel of wisdom, became a wrathful executioner.

-The structure described here isn’t just about religious symbolism or spiritual beauty, it reflects a deep psychological system designed to influence the mind through ritual.
-Vajrayana practices use visualization, chanting, offerings, and mantra repetition to create altered states of consciousness and emotional bonding with supernatural entities.
-This is what scholars call ritual psychology: the way ritual shapes belief, identity, and experience.
+The structure described here isn’t just about religious symbolism or spiritual beauty, but it reflects a deep psychological system designed to influence the mind through ritual.
+Vajrayana practices use visualization, chanting, offerings, and mantra repetition to create altered states of consciousness and emotional and physical bonding with supernatural entities.

-But Vajrayana doesn’t just manipulate the mind.
-It aligns closely with classic occult systems, ones that use similar rituals to summon, contact, and make pacts with spirits.
-Healing and increase, attraction and domination are bit neutral tools.
+Vajrayana aligns closely with classic occult systems, ones that use similar rituals to summon, contact, and make pacts with spirits.
+Healing and increase, attraction and domination are not neutral tools.
 They are technologies for channeling unseen forces toward specific outcomes.
 And these forces are personified, and bonded with through ritual acts that, the deeper you go, begin to resemble spiritual possession with demonic pacts.

 In my own experience, the entities I contacted through these practices eventually revealed themselves to be something other than the enlightened mind of the Buddhas, whatever that might be.
 They had their own will, their own agendas, and their own personalities.
 Especially in the darker rites of semi-wrathful and wrathful deities, there was a sharp edge of coercion, and spiritual threat.